Sparkling wine: top bubbles to try in 2025

 What is sparkling wine and how is it made?

-- Ancestral method (known as pétillant naturel or pét nat): this is the oldest sparkling wine technique.
+- Ancestral method (known also as pétillant naturel or pét nat): this is the oldest sparkling wine technique.
 Fermentation begins in a tank but is interrupted before all the sugars convert into alcohol.
 The still fermenting wine is then transferred in the bottle where fermentation continues naturally, creating a rustic and authentic wine.

 - Artificial carbonation: CO₂ is directly added producing immediate bubbles, like in carbonated soda, but they are generally lager and dissipate quickly.
 It is the least expensive method, often used for fast and mass market wines.

-Sparkling wine grape varieties
+Main sparkling wine grape varieties

 Sparkling wine types vary according to their method of production, the grape varieties used, the region of origin and even the residual sugar left in the wine.
 Aside from the sparkle, the main factors that distinguish one sparkling wine style from another include: